OXID-eSales/unzer-documentation/installation.rst

 Installation
 ============

-Install Unzer Payment OXID for OXID eShop version 6.3 to 6.5.
+Install Unzer Payment OXID for OXID eShop version 7.x.

 |prerequisites|

-* You have installed OXID eShop 6.3 to 6.5.
+* You have installed OXID eShop 7.x.
 * You have configured transport encryption (`https`).

    a.
 In the `<root directory of the eShop>/source` directory, open the `config.inc.php` file.